MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/frame-element-for-customitem-for-controls-for-view-format.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "Frame Element for CustomItem for Controls for View (Format) | Microsoft Docs" ms.date: "09/13/2016"
+title: Frame Element for CustomItem for Controls for View (Format)
+description: Frame Element for CustomItem for Controls for View (Format)
 ---
 # Frame Element for CustomItem for Controls for View (Format)